 Family and friends may be a little more understanding.
 Getting out of the house may not be a bad idea as long as you're up for it.
 Also, remember that you may still be drunk, so seriously check yourself before driving.

 Stage 6: Give Up and Keep Drinking?

-When you've reached the point where your hangover is just too much to bare, this can be a tempting thought.
-It's especially true if you have a few shots left in that bottle of vodka, though it's not the best idea.
+When you've reached the point where your hangover is just too much to bear, this can be a tempting thought.
+It's especially true if you have a few shots left in that bottle of vodka.
+It's not the best idea.